drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

 We are using environment variables (`$CF_API`, `$CF_USER`, `$CF_PASS`, `$CF_ORG` and`$CF_ENV`) that we still need to define since we don't want our credentials to be available in cleartext in a file that is available on GitHub.
 Always externalize sensitive information!

 ## Securely set environment variable in Travis CI ##

-Login to Travis CI and go your repository settings.
+Login to Travis CI and go your repository settings:

 ![Travis CI environment variables]({{ site.url }}/img/post/travis-ci-environment.png)